mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Mission_Objectives.md

 #### subGoalId

-The `subGoalId` parameter will change the subgoal `langId` and print the new subgoal in the announcement log.
+The `subGoalId` parameter will change the subgoal `langId` and if the subgoal is above 0, print the new subgoal in the announcement log.

 The subgoal index is generated into this `langId`: